 It is not an accident the United States is now economically dependent and indebted beyond belief.
 Lawmakers ignored the Constitution, debased the dollar, and hitched America’s wagon to United Nations Global Governance.

-World Trade Organization WTO; North American Free Trade Agreement NAFTA; Central America Free Trade Agreement CAFTA; Security Prosperity Partnership North America SPP; TransAtlantic Trade Investment Partnership TTIP; TransPacific Partnership TPP; Korea Free Trade Agreement; Columbia Free Trade Agreement; Panama Free Trade Agreement; Trade in Services Agreement TiSA.
+By the incremental loss of economic independence, nations gradually lose sovereignty: World Trade Organization WTO; North American Free Trade Agreement NAFTA; Central America Free Trade Agreement CAFTA; Security Prosperity Partnership North America SPP; TransAtlantic Trade Investment Partnership TTIP; TransPacific Partnership TPP; Korea Free Trade Agreement; Columbia Free Trade Agreement; Panama Free Trade Agreement; Trade in Services Agreement TiSA.

 Closed-door negotiations by unelected bureaucrats are fast replacing open government by elected representatives.
 To regain U.S. independence (sovereignty), U.S. leaders must heed U.S. law.
 The House of Representatives alone has Constitutional authority to regulate commerce with foreign nations (Article II, Section 2; the Treaty Provision requires 2/3rds Senate approval).